 Community tree planting program

-The community tree planting program aims to encourage the participation of residents, families, community groups, schools and businesses in community tree planting events across the City.
+The community tree planting program aims to encourage the participation of residents, families in community tree planting events across the City.
 The program also helps foster a sense of community pride and ownership of streetscapes, while spreading the word about the importance of street trees.

 These events rely heavily on the support of local residents and volunteers - so we invite you, your friends and family to attend your local event or join the program by becoming a volunteer tree planter or volunteer tree captain.